Historic Sites, Diversity of Denominations and Special Events Reflect Importance of Religion in the Bluegrass

 Old Stone Meeting House in rural Clark County, east of Lexington, is the oldest constituted Baptist Church in Kentucky.
 Old Stone was founded in 1785 by one of the "traveling Baptist churches" from Virginia.
 Daniel Boone and his family are thought to have attended services here.
 Today the church is home to Providence Baptist.
 (859) 745-2663.

-For a more comprehensive listing of churches by denomination contact the Lexington Convention and Visitors Bureau at 800-845-3959.
+For a more comprehensive listing of churches by denomination contact the Lexington Visitors Center at 800-845-3959.